open-cogsci/osdoc/content/index.md

 [Download][]{:.button}

 The latest stable version of OpenSesame is 0.27 *Frisky Freud*.
-If you are upgrading from 0.26, please read the [release notes][]
+If you are upgrading from 0.26, please read the [release notes][].

 <div id='index'>
 {% assign expanded = 1 %}